joewhitneywalker/bomapp/README.md

 # bomapp 🧾

 ------------------------------
 **bomapp is a web based BOM (Bill Of Materials) application.
-This application is used to manage singular components that make up physical products.
-Each physical product designer lists components into their BOM shell and assign article codes, colors, and quantities to each component.
-This is then passed off to a factory of a reciept and instruction manual that lists each component needed for the said physical product.**
+This is a simple application that is used to outline the make up of physical products (such as clothing) including fabrics, trims and labels.
+Each designer is responsible for creating BOMs to hand off to vendors that need to communicate how what is being used, the color, the quantity and placement.
+Additionally, this application has visual references for the designer's sketch, the fabric, trim and material to increase BOM accuracy.
+Each style is searchable by it's style number and each BOM and component in the BOM can be easily updated.**
 ----------------------------------

 LINKS: